Electric Competition in Illinois: A Guide For ComEd Customers

 What Are My Choices In The Electricity Market?

-In Illinois, you have four choices for your electric supply:
+In Illinois, you have four choices for electric supply:

-This guide focuses on No. 2, unregulated alternative suppliers.
-These companies sell their offers in a number of ways: door-to-door, over the phone and through the mail—but also at community events and through friends.
-We’ve even received reports of suppliers working through churches.
+This guide covers the second choice, unregulated alternative suppliers.
+These companies sell their offers door-to-door, over the phone and by mail—but also at community events, through friends and even at churches.

 How Does Competition Work?

 Traditionally, a utility charges you for the power you use and the cost of delivering it to you.
 But you can choose another company to supply the power.

 If you choose another supplier, you still get a bill from ComEd—because the utility delivers the power to you—and you still call the utility in case of a power outage.
 But a different company and its price will be listed on the “supply” section of your bill.
 (See the other side of this guide.)

 Remember, ComEd’s supply price is often the lowest option.
 It is illegal for ComEd to make a profit off of what it charges you for supply.
 Alternative suppliers, on the other hand, can charge whatever they want.

 ComEd’s electricity price changes in June and October of each year as part of an electricity purchasing process overseen by the Illinois Power Agency.

 In recent years, Illinois consumers have lost more than $800 million from alternative electric suppliers.
 So in the current electricity market, it’s likely that the regulated utility is your best bet.
 If you are considering an electricity offer, be careful to ask good questions and read the fine print before signing up.